Genera77/SynBrane/PROJECT_CONTEXT.md

 ## Overview
 SynBrane is an experimental music tool pairing a lightweight browser UI with a Node.js backend.
 The browser now focuses on a streamlined two-panel layout: a **Chords** box for editing up to five loop chords (one at a time) using a circular note selector, and a **Synth Parameters** box for global playback controls and patch management.
 Chord edits are sent to the backend/audio engine for live playback or WAV renders.
 The top of the page carries a cyberpunk-style ASCII "SynBrane" banner above the subtitle.
-The header includes a simple link to a dedicated About page (`/about.html`) that explains how SynBrane works across harmony and rhythm modes, looping, patching, and supported tunings.
+The header includes a simple link to a dedicated About page (`/about.html`) with centered copy that walks through how SynBrane works across harmony and rhythm modes, looping, patching, and supported tunings.

 ## Architecture
 - **Frontend** (`public/`)